 2) There are different Breed Standards for the GR breed: American, Canadian, English.
 Since the lines and standards are different, over many decades the breed developed a bit differently in different parts of the world.
 The English standard allows for extremes of coat color and is the standard used in Europe, thus some European Goldens have lighter coats, a stockier build and sometimes a calmer demeanor.
 Some have more drive than others, but all Goldens can be taught to be calm (start early!).

-4) Please note: IF YOU WOULD LIKE THE POTENTIAL FOR A LOWER CANCER RATE AND LONGER LIFE SPAN, THEN YOU NEED TO BUY THE PEDIGREE (EUROPEAN lineages...which come in all colors), NOT JUST THE CREAM COLOR.
-Large studies in 1998 (US) and 2004 (Europe) on Golden Retrievers indicated longer life (19 mos.) and much lower cancer rates (38.8% versus 61.8%) in the European bloodlines.
+4) Please note: IF YOU WOULD LIKE THE POTENTIAL FOR A LOWER CANCER RATE AND LONGER LIFE SPAN, THEN YOU NEED TO BUY THE PEDIGREE (EUROPEAN lineages...which come in all colors), NOT JUST THE CREAM COLOR. ..."Large" studies in 1998 (US) and 2004 (Europe) on Golden Retrievers indicated longer life (19 mos.) and much lower cancer rates (38.8% versus 61.8%) in the European bloodlines.
 However, our veterinarian told us that these days most Goldens live full lives which is really good news!
-To help dogs live longer (like they used to) please discuss with your veterinarian about doing as few vaccinations as possible and doing titer testing to see if boosters are necessary.
+To help your Golden live longer (like they used to) please discuss with your veterinarian about doing spays and neutering later in life, doing as few vaccinations as possible and doing titer testing instead to see if boosters are necessary.
 Also, a partial raw diet may also help your pet live healthier and longer.
 Note: Only feed raw bones and NO RIB bones.
 And, for Golden Retrievers, waiting much longer to spay or neuter or not doing it at all can prevent disease and illness according to recent research.

-Physical Testing: CAER Eyes, OFA Cardiac, OFA Hips and Elbows.
+Physical Testing: Eyes, Hearts, Hips and Elbows, recorded with OFA.
 We have our dogs hip tested using OFA and / or Penn Hip so that we only breed dogs with healthy hip joints.
 A veterinarian with 40 years of experience told us that tight hips (determined by Penn Hip) is highly heritable and the main factor in healthy hip joints over the life span of the dog.
 It's also important for breeders to do OFA hip assessments to know the conformation of the hip joint.
 Owners also need to manage your dog accordingly to avoid joint injuries...just like you would a child.
 Moderation is key during the first two years of growth.

 Please note: There are various types of health testing available and sometimes a dog's results will vary between tests.
-For example, a dog with OFA fair, or "indeterminant" preliminary (>12 mos. old) hip results can score better on their final (>24 mos.) test or better than the breed average on a Penn Hip test.
+For example, a dog with OFA fair, or borderline ("indeterminant") preliminary (>12 mos. old) hip results can score better on their final (>24 mos.) test or better than the breed average on a Penn Hip test.
 And, a dog with an audible heart murmur can pass an echocardiogram test and have a heart with normal structure and flow and be cleared for breeding by the veterinarians.
 A dog with certain findings on an eye exam can be given a "BO" (breeder option) designation.
 Suffice to say, ultimately "the proof is in the progeny".
-Any dog that produces abnormalities in its progeny such as cardiac, renal, craniofacial, or other functional defects described as heritable by a veterinarian, then it should not continue to be bred, even though it passed GRCA COE (Golden Retriever Club of America Code of Ethics) testing recommendations.
-The important thing for the breeders to do is to commit to not to keep breeding dogs that repeatedly produce heritable defects...period.
+Any dog that produces abnormalities in its progeny such as cardiac, renal, craniofacial, or other functional defects described as heritable by a veterinarian, should not continue to be bred, even though it passed GRCA COE (Golden Retriever Club of America Code of Ethics) testing recommendations.
+The important thing for the breeders to do is to commit to only breeding dogs that test adequately and breed sound.
 Breeders should strive to make everything better with each generation.
 It's a process!
 According to the vets, the good news is that nowadays most dogs live long, healthy lives.

 Genetic Diagnostic Testing: Paw Print Genetics / Neogen Canine Health Check: Identifies markers for heritable conditions (known in the breed and with identifiable gene marker tests available) and carrier, affected or clear status which allows breeders to choose to produce puppies that are not affected and not carriers, so eventually, certain health conditions can be completely eliminated from the breed...if all breeders make these breeding choices.